-COMMUNITY DEVELOPMENT OBJECTIVES AND POLICIES - DEVELOPMENT LAND USE CLASSIFICATION
+LAND USE OBJECTIVES AND POLICY - DEVELOPMENT CLASSIFICATION

-- Objective 1: To ensure optimum utilization of urban and urbanizable lands and to provide for an orderly and efficient transition from rural to urban land uses. - Objective 2: To encourage development in this area to relive the need for development in other areas. - Objective 3: To encourage the location of public and private facilities and services so that they do attract residential development to locations inside DEVELOPMENT areas. - Objective 4: To avoid the extension of urban services (i.e. sewer systems) into outlying sparsely settled areas (1 acre or greater sites). - Rural Service Area Policy A: The minimum building site in Rural Service Area shall be 7,500 square feet in sewered areas and 15,000 square feet in unsewered areas. - Rural Service Area Policy B: The area known as Shoreline Estates shall be designated a RURAL SERVICE AREA, due to the existing facilities available.
+Policy A:

+The area known as Shoreline Estates shall be designated a RURAL SERVICE AREA, due to the existing facilities available.
 The land area for this designation shall not be larger than the existing treatment plant's capacity.
 The expansion of the RURAL SERVICE AREA designation should NOT be allowed.
 It is the intent of the Community Plan to encourage urban densities to occur within the cities and the Urban Growth Boundaries where more facilities and services are available.

-COMMUNITY DEVELOPMENT GOAL AND POLICIES - RURAL LANDS CLASSIFICATION
+LAND USE GOAL - RURAL LANDS CLASSIFICATION